robertofem/CycloneVSoC-examples/SD-operating-system/Angstrom-v2016.12/README.rst

 .. code-block:: bash

    mkimage -A arm -O linux -T script -C none -a 0 -e 0 -n "Boot Script Name" -d boot.script u-boot.scr

+The output is the file u-boot.src that will be also loaded in the SD-card.

 ======================